 - Wood from forests in which genetically modified trees are planted.

-The goals of the system are to mitigate the risk that non-certified material used in the manufacture of FSC MIX products is linked to practices that harm forests and people; AND to reduce, and eventually eliminate, those risks over time by addressing the problems that underlie these practices.
+A goal of the system is to reduce the risk that non-certified material used in the manufacture of FSC MIX products is linked to practices that harm forests and people.
+It also aims to reduce, and eventually eliminate, those risks over time by mitigating the problems that underlie these practices.

 There are two ways that material can be designated as controlled wood:

-- The source forest can be audited to FSC’s controlled wood standard for forest management (FSC-STD-30-010) to determine if any risks specified in the relevant NRA are present at the local level and if so, whether they are being adequately addressed.
+- The source forest can be audited to FSC’s controlled wood standard for forest management (FSC-STD-30-010).

 One of the major benefits of the controlled wood system is that it extends FSC’s influence beyond FSC-certified forests to address significant threats to non-certified forests all over the world.